Sam Brown (frontiersman): Later life

 Brown's father Joseph gained title to 1000 acre and founded a town in Minnesota which became known, after his death in 1870, as Browns Valley.
-Brown Senior had the scout headquarters building moved there, where father and son used it as a private residence, trading post, and stagecoach inn.
+Joseph Brown had the scout headquarters building moved there, where father and son used it as a private residence, trading post, and stagecoach inn.
 Sam Brown opened a post office in the building and became the town's first postmaster.
 Two years later, in 1867, he became the first notary public in Traverse County.
-One-eighth Dakota, Sam Brown became closely involved in Native–white relations.
+One-eighth Dakota, Sam Brown became closely involved in Native–white relations in the region.
 He was an advocate for the local Dakota bands, campaigning, for example, to secure annuities for Indigenous scouts who had assisted the U.S. Army.
 He worked to provide educational and religious services to Native Americans as a teacher and lay preacher at an Episcopal mission, superintendent of the Sisseton Manual Labor Boarding School, and editor of a publication called Daylight.
 He was also involved in various business dealings, primarily real estate.

-Marrying, he and his wife Phebe would have four children.
-Later in life he became interested in history, writing several articles and corresponding with other historians about frontier life and the Dakota War of 1862.
+Marrying, he and his wife Phebe had four children.
+Later in life Brown became interested in history, writing several articles and corresponding with other historians about frontier life and the Dakota War of 1862.
 Of his famous ride, though, he would merely say "it is nothing to talk about.
 I did my duty as I saw it.
-That is all."
+That is all".
 He died in Browns Valley on August 29, 1925, at the age of 80.

 Legacy

-Sam Brown earned regional fame for his 1866 ride, enhanced by his civic achievements and relation to a major figure in Minnesota history.
+Sam Brown earned regional fame for his 1866 ride, enhanced by his civic achievements and connections to several major figures in Minnesota history.
 Shortly after his death, citizens of Browns Valley successfully lobbied the state to establish a memorial.
 Now known as Sam Brown Memorial State Wayside, it includes interpretive signage and the 1864 scout headquarters building, which is operated by the Browns Valley Historical Society as a museum.